TomRadford/destract/README.md

 Stop yourself from going down wormholes...

-Small SvelteKit application built to see how well I could implement smooth page transitions for a minimalistic application
+Small SvelteKit application built to see how well I could implement smooth page transitions for a minimalistic application that leverages simple LLM prompts.
 </div>

 ## Tech: